symfony/symfony-docs/contributing/documentation/overview.rst

 learn how to write documentation, comply with the pull requests standards, etc.
-The second contribution will be much easier, except for one detail: given the furious update activity of the Symfony documentation repository, odds are that your fork is now outdated comparing it with the official repository.
+The second contribution will be much easier, except for one detail: given the furious update activity of the Symfony documentation repository, odds are that your fork is now out of date with the official repository.

-Solving this problem requires to `sync your fork`_ with the original repository.
+Solving this problem requires you to `sync your fork`_ with the original repository.
-To do so, execute first this command to tell git which is the original repository from which you created the fork:
+To do this, execute this command first to tell git about the original repository:

 .. code-block:: bash

     $ cd projects/symfony-docs/
     $ git remote add upstream https://github.com/symfony/symfony-docs.git

-Now you can **sync your fork** executing the following command:
+Now you can **sync your fork** by executing the following command:

 .. code-block:: bash